 Price and Capacity

-The first distinction between a HDD and SSD is their price per gigabyte.
-Sites like PC partpicker have a great metric for discerning the amount you can pay per storage capacity.
+The first distinction between a HDD and SSD drive is their price per gigabyte.
+Sites like PC partpicker have a great metric for discerning the amount you can pay per storage space.
 Here is an example.

 Above is a 1 TB Seagate Barracuda Hard Drive that we use in our systems.
 At its general listed price of $40 to $45 for this type of drive.
 If you divide 1000GB (1TB) into $45 you would get 22.2 cents per Gigabyte.
 This is a fairly good value for a slower storage solution.
 Lets see what we can get for the same storage size out of an SSD.